garretfick/openplcproject.github.io/README.md

 1. Run `bundle install`
 1. Run `bundle exec jekyll serve`

-You can (and should) run some simple tests with `bundle exec rake test` to check for common problems.
+You can (and should) run some simple tests with `bundle exec rake checkhtml` to check for common problems.
 The continuous integration build includes additional checks.